WebAssembly/spec/proposals/js-string-builtins/Overview.md

 ```
 /// Returns the number of bytes string would take when encoded as UTF-8.
 ///
-/// Traps if the string doesn't fit into the array.
+/// Traps if the length of the UTF-8 encoded string doesn't fit into an i32
 func measureStringAsUTF8(
   string: externref,
 ) -> i32